Ranjitsinh Pratapsinh Gaekwad: Legacy

-In His Memory

 The Raja Ravi Varma Award for Excellence in the Field of Visual Arts was presented to veteran artist Jayant Parikh by Shubhanginiraje Gaekwad and posthumously to artists late Jyotsna Bhatt and late Rini Dhumal.

 A two days festival of The Maharaja Ranjitsinh Gaekwad Festival of Arts is annually organized, in his memory at the Durbar Hall in Laxmi Vilas Palace.

 This festival celebrates the spirit of Ranjitsinh Gaekwad’s life as an artist and musician many prominent artists like Ustad Fazal Qureshi, Anand Bhate, Sukhad Mande, and many more live performances.

 A scholarship is also given to meritorious MSU Faculty of Performing Arts students.